bartebor/eggbot_extensions/README.md

 * autodetection of CH340G-based arduinos (`/dev/ttyUSBx` instead of `/dev/ttyACMx`)
 * modified serial routine to support arduino bootloader (no need to disable autoreset - new option available on Options page)

+Note it is stil better to disable autoreset (I'm using 10uF capacitor connected between RESET and +5V).
+Autoreset has disadvantages:
+- commands initiated from extension are delayed until arduino resets (about 2s)
+- there are movements of the motors and pen during reset

 Have fun :)